Associations#

 You can provide dependent options to referenced associations to instruct CouchbaseOrm how to handle situations where one side of the association is deleted, or is attempted to be deleted.
 The options are as follows:

-: Destroy the child document(s) and run all of the model callbacks.
+:destroy: Destroy the child document(s) and run all of the model callbacks.

-option is provided, deleting the parent document leaves the child document unmodified
+If no :dependent option is provided, deleting the parent document leaves the child document unmodified

 (in other words, the child document continues to reference the now deleted parent document via the foreign key attribute).